Using Thunderbird with Exchange ActiveSync

 As a result of performance issues, Microsoft discontinued support for Exchange ActiveSync (EAS) in Outlook 2016 making it difficult to sync email, calendars and contacts.
 That move left many desktop PC users looking outside the box alternatives to Outlook.

 There are lots of desktop email clients – emClient, BlueMail, and Mailbird to name a few.
-And while most of these modern clients support Exchange, most of them do not include support for EAS.
+And while most of these modern clients support Microsoft Exchange Server, most of them do not include support for generic EAS (the kind used by non-Exchange groupware servers).
 Enter Mozilla Thunderbird.

 Thunderbird might actually be the first and oldest Outlook alternative, and it also provides a stable EAS solution.